How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Methods

-\textit{Simulation methods.}---To explore the fracture properties of amorphous silica, the atomistic simulations employed the BKS potential \cite{Yuan2001} to model atomic interactions and Wolf's truncation method to handle Coulombic forces \cite{Carre2007}.
+To explore the fracture properties of amorphous silica, the atomistic simulations employed the BKS potential \cite{Yuan2001} to model atomic interactions and Wolf's truncation method to handle Coulombic forces \cite{Carre2007}.
 The BKS potential was shown to qualitatively but consistently describe the elastic and plastic mechanical properties of these systems \cite{Molnar2016AM,Molnar2017MM}.
 Amorphous glass samples were generated by randomly distributing atoms within a periodic box.
 Molecular dynamics simulations were then performed to equilibrate, quench, and test the samples.
-Athermal deformations, pertinent for systems below the glass transition temperature, were applied through iterative energy minimization using the conjugate gradient method.
-Further simulation details can be found in the Supplementary Materials.
+Athermal (quasi-static) deformations, pertinent for systems below the glass transition temperature, were applied through iterative energy minimization using the conjugate gradient method \cite{Molnar2016AM}.

+Two types of simulations were conducted: (i) fracture propagation analysis; and (ii) free surface energy calculations.